Top 45+ Flutter Interview Questions And Answers

 A scrollable list of items arranged linearly in either a vertical or horizontal orientation can be shown with the Flutter ListView widget.
 By presenting only the items that are currently visible on the screen, ListView effectively manages enormous datasets while enhancing performance and preserving memory.
 Its ability to provide multiple customization choices for item separation, scrolling behavior, and layout makes it an effective and adaptable widget for creating dynamic and responsive user interfaces.

-28. How do you use Flutter to manage forms and input validation?
+28. What methods does Flutter provide for managing forms and input validation?

 Ans: